crisb-7/classical-mechanics/README.md

-# Projectile Motion Simulation in Python
+# Classical Mechanics Simulations in Python

-This repository presents a Python project focused on simulating projectile motion.
-The goal is to implement numerical integration methods for solving the equations governing the kinematics of projectiles, as encountered in introductory physics courses.
+This repository presents a Python project focused on classical mechanics simulations.
+The goal is to implement numerical integration methods for solving the equations governing the laws of motion, as encountered in introductory physics courses.

+## Simulations

+The project supports various examples of basic simulations based on classical mechanics principles, including:

+- [x] Projectile Motion (2D)
+- [ ] Pendulum
+    - [ ] Simple
+    - [ ] Damped
+    - [ ] Dobule Pendulum
+- [ ] Generalize Central Force
+- [ ] Spring
+    - [ ] Simple
+    - [ ] Damped

-# ODE Numerical Methods
+## ODE Numerical Methods

 It includes different numerical methods such as:

-- Euler's Method
+- [x] Euler's Method
+- [ ] Euler-Cromer Method
+- [ ] Verlet's Velocity Method
-- Runge-Kutta Method (coming soon)
+- [ ] Runge-Kutta 4 Method
-- Adams-Bashforth Method (coming soon)
+- [ ] Adams-Bashforth Method

-This project is handy to explore the fundamentals of projectile motion through this computational implementation; I also tried to use good code practices and software design principles.
+## To-do list

+- [x] Euler Method class
+- [x] 1D projectile motion simulation
+- [x] Modularize ODE solver
+- [x] 2D projectile motion simulation
+- [x] Migrate to Classical Mechanics project
+    - [x] Rename repo
+    - [x] Change git origin url
+    - [x] Segregate simulation cases
+    - [x] Create simulation interface (Simulation class)

+- [x] Create Packages
+- [ ] Proper git development
+    - [ ] Protect main branch
+    - [ ] Setup for PR development

+Eventually these will become pull requests, after the previous checklist is fulfilled

+- [ ] Visualization Package
+- [ ] Dataclasses for units?
+- [ ] Benchmark Simulation + ODE solver performance
+    - [ ] Native Python vs NumPy vs NumPy + Numba
+    - [ ] Pre-allocated arrays?
+Arrays at all??
+    - [ ] Generator execution?

+- [ ] Numerical error analysis
+- [ ] Generalized coordinates implementation?

 ## Academic Integrity Disclaimer

-This code is provided as a reference for understanding concepts covered in university physics courses.
-It is meant to assist in the learning process by demonstrating practical applications of theoretical physics principles.
-Do not copy or replicate any part of the code if you are currently working on a project for a university physics course.

-The primary purpose of this repository is to enhance your understanding of physics through hands-on code.
-It is absolutely not intended for direct submission in coursework or projects.
-Using this code in its entirety or substantial portions without understanding and proper citation constitutes plagiarism and is a violation of academic integrity policies.
-I strongly encourage to leverage the provided code as a learning tool ONLY, while implementing the concepts on your own for your projects.
+The primary purpose of this project is to enhance your understanding of physics through hands-on code.
+You probably already know what plagiarism is, and that you shouldn't do it.
+Nevertheless, do not copy or replicate any part of the code or substantial portions of it without proper citation, and try to maintain academic integrity.
 Remember, the goal is to learn and understand physics principles, not to circumvent the learning process.